Confused by sunscreen recommendations? Need yours to be methylisothiazolinone free? Here’s the lowdown — and a list of safe brands.

 Products for face, kids / baby, lotions, lips, an organics range, a mineral range and several sprays too.

 Small collection of sun care products from this MI-free Australian brand — including SPF40 zinc oxide natural sunscreen.

 Natural Instinct (Australia)

-Free from 400+ synthetic and petrochemically derived ingredients — including MI / MCI — and which are all listed here.
+Free from hundreds of synthetic and petrochemically derived ingredients — including MI / MCI — and the most important of which are all listed here.
 A trio of SPF30 products, with excellent natural qualities.

 Skinnies (New Zealand)